Shanghai reverses course with total lockdowns as covid surges in China

 Beijing’s staunch adherence to zero covid often appears puzzling to much of the developed world, where, despite much higher case numbers than China’s, blanket lockdowns are no longer considered necessary because of high vaccination rates.

-Many in China, too, find it difficult to understand the delay.
+Many in China, too, find it difficult to understand the strategy.

 In a sign of mounting impatience, a senior epidemiologist’s response to the question “Why can’t China end epidemic control measures like other countries?” drew nearly 500 million views on the microblog Weibo on Wednesday.